LoonyPandora/Dancer-Plugin-Passphrase/README.markdown

 # SYNOPSIS

-This plugin manages the hashing of passwords for Dancer apps, allowing developers to follow best cryptography practice without having to become a cryptography expert.
+This plugin manages the hashing of passwords for Dancer apps, allowing developers to follow cryptography best practices without having to become a cryptography expert.

-It uses the bcrypt algorithm as the default, wrapping [Crypt::Eksblowfish::Bcrypt](http://search.cpan.org/perldoc?Crypt::Eksblowfish::Bcrypt), and also supports any hashing function provided by [Digest](http://search.cpan.org/perldoc?Digest)
+It uses the bcrypt algorithm as the default, while also supporting any hashing function provided by [Digest](https://metacpan.org/module/Digest)

 # USAGE